-We speculate where there are innovation opportunities, exploring and envisaging
+We speculate where there are innovation opportunities, exploring and envisaging new areas of potential.

 Snacks can be a saviour